Adrian Darby: Academic and conservation career

 Darby served as a fellow and tutor in economics at Keble College, University of Oxford (1963–1985), and visiting lecturer in environmental economics at the University of Pennsylvania in 1978.
 He subsequently served as chairman of Europe's largest nature conservation organization the RSPB (1986–1993), and became vice-president from 1996 onwards.
 He founded the Kemerton Conservation Trust in 1989.
 Darby was chairman of Plantlife International 1994–2002, and president from 2005 onwards.
 He was chairman of Planta Europa 1998–2004.
 In 1995 he became a trustee of the Herpetological Conservation Trust.
 He served as chairman of the UK Committee of the World Conservation Union (1996–1999).
 From 1997 he sat on the board of the Farming and Rural Conservation Agency.
-He served as chairman of the Joint Nature Conservation Committee of the United Kingdom from 2004–2007.
+He served as chairman of the Joint Nature Conservation Committee of the United Kingdom from 2004 to 2007.
 Darby was appointed OBE for services to nature conservation in 1996.